 When you compare the incident rate and number of participants in a sport like scuba diving to other sports, statistically speaking it appears to be safer than most.
 For instance, cycling produces injuries at a rate seven times higher than that of diving.
 Even a sport like golf, which people often imagine retired old men casually playing, causes more accidents than diving.

-With that said, the reason why the amount of diving accidents is so low is because of the preparation and precautions divers take each time they dive.
+With that said, the reason why the amount of diving accidents is so low is because of the preparation and precautions divers take each time they dive, especially experienced ones such as a Master SCUBA Diver or a Divemaster.
 Do not let the statistics fool you into thinking that diving is without danger.
 If you are not properly trained or you decide to dive alone, it is extremely dangerous and is still the cause of approximately 90 deaths each year.
+Furthermore, divers who decide to participate in extreme forms of diving are only increasing their odds of suffering a fatal accident.